 The photos you upload on your timeline now show in a single column only, hence you cannot make images wider than that column.

 Another interesting part is that there is no fixed rule as Facebook keeps changing things frequently, even if it is only an incremental, minute tweak.
 Other times the changes are quite significant, for example when it introduced timelines and when they changed to one column from two columns.
-Hence there are always new things just around the corner, which looks more like a moving target.
-This guide presents to you the ideal image dimensions that you should use for uploading pictures to Facebook in 2017.
+Hence there are always new things just around the corner, which look more like a moving target.
+This guide presents to you the ideal image dimensions that you should use for uploading pictures to Facebook.